houstonhaynes/PortfolioSite/content/vitae/recommendations.md

                     <div class="img-wrapper pl-4 pb-4">
                         <img class="float-left image centered rounded bordered filter-none mx-auto mt-4" src="/img/Chris_Anastas.jpg" alt="Chris Anastas">
                     </div>
-                    <div class="card-body w-75">The events that have taken place over recent months have re-shaped  the ethos.
-As a founder of an entertainment tech company, I was faced with responding to the most challenging market conditions of the modern era.
-With limited resources and time I had to find the right technical leader to step in to re-orient our business.
-Houston immediately helped us navigate through the most pressing times.
-He was successful in re-defining our product road map and provided counsel for technical and business domains in equal measure.
+                    <div class="card-body w-75">The ripple effect from the emergence of COVID-19 forced our start-up to respond to the most challenging market conditions of the modern era.
+With limited resources and time I had to find the right technical leader to step in and re-orient our business.
+Houston immediately helped us re-define our product road map and provided counsel for technical and business domains in equal part.
 His insight into front-of-house and back office systems along with his analytics expertise helped us to season our approach as we forged new partnerships with media companies.
 I can recommend him for his amazing engineering capability, unparalleled problem solving skills and his ability to earn the trust of our global, multi-cultural business partners.</div>
                 </div>
             </div>
         </div>